Bomret/funkster-http-headers-content/README.md

 Funkster is a compositional server library.
 This package contains combinators to parse and set the HTTP Content-\* headers.

+Additional examples of how to build HTTP server apis with funkster can be found [here](https://github.com/Bomret/funkster-http-examples).

 > [Typscript](http://www.typescriptlang.org/) is used to illustrate the examples.

 ## Install